- Job Description

 Clean and set tables

-Answer customer questions and provide suggestions
+Answer customer inquiries and make recommendations

-Up-Sell new menu items
+Promote new menu items

-Serve food and drinks to customers
+Serve food and beverages to customers

-Deliver checks and collect payments
+Process checks and collect payments

 Required Skills and Qualifications

-Organized and Tidy
+Organized and tidy

-Team player with excellent communication
+Team player with excellent communication skills

 Punctuality and time-management skills